Get

 Cats are mysterious creatures, and their behavior can often be puzzling to humans.
-One curious action cats take part in is rubbing their cheeks on people and objects.
-They love having their cheeks scratched and scratching their cheeks on surfaces.
-Have you ever wondered why cats do this?
-The answer lies within a cat’s natural instincts.
-Here are 8 reasons why cats like their cheeks scratched.
+One curious action is when they rub their cheeks on people and objects.
+They also love having their cheeks scratched by their owners.
+Have you ever wondered why?
+The answer has to do with a cat’s natural instincts.
+Here are the interesting reasons that cats like their cheeks scratched.

 1. Territorial Marking